puppeteer/puppeteer/CONTRIBUTING.md

 (even if it was for a different project), you probably don't need to do it again.

-## Getting the Code
+## Getting setup

-1. Clone repository
+1. Clone this repository
 ```bash
 git clone https://github.com/GoogleChrome/puppeteer
 cd puppeteer